-While important, considering changing temperature was only the first step of the analysis, since permafrost also responds to ground moisture.
+While increasing temperatures are important, this was only the first step of the analysis, since permafrost also responds to ground moisture.
 Wet and warm conditions, occurring together, can accelerate the thermal breakdown of permafrost.
-To examine this effect, the WSP consultants seized on work by permafrost scientist Steve Kokelj of the Northwest Territories Geological Survey, that indicated that permafrost slump could occur when daily rainfall exceeded 40 mm.
+To examine this effect, the WSP consultants seized on work by permafrost scientist Steve Kokelj of the Northwest Territories Geological Survey, which indicated that permafrost slump could occur when daily rainfall exceeded 40 mm.

 To apply this rainfall threshold up to the current time horizon, WSP used historical rainfall intensity-duration-frequency (IDF) curves produced by Environment and Climate Change Canada (ECCC).
-These datasets describe the historical frequency of extreme rainfall of short duration (from five-minutes up to 24 hours) at a particular location.
-IDF curves are typically used by engineers or water resource managers for flood forecasting and urban drainage design.
+These datasets describe the historical frequency of extreme rainfall of short duration (from five minutes up to 24 hours) at a particular location.
+IDF curves are used by engineers and water resource managers for flood forecasting and urban drainage design.
 Historical IDF data are readily available via ClimateData.ca.